openbridge/ob_redshift_unload/README.md

 ## Running An Extract
 This command will unload the data in the table ``mytable`` using ``datecol`` for the period to a specified S3 location.

-One import note is that you need to pass the configuration file into the container.
+One important note is that you need to pass the configuration file into the container.
 This is done via the volume `-v` command.
 You basically put your local path to the file `/local/path/to/my/config.json` and then map it to the root of the container like this `/config.json`.
 It should look something like this `-v /local/path/to/my/config.json:/config.json`.

 Running it via Docker command:
 ```python